SSRIs and Your Sex Life

 Take good care of yourself.

 Eating and sleeping as regularly as possible is key, and even light exercise can help your brain naturally produce more dopamine.
-Warm baths with a nice soak and a scented candle can help you get in a more relaxed, potentially sexual state—try masturbating lightly in the tub without thinking too much about having an orgasm.
+Warm baths and listening to music can help you get in a more relaxed, potentially sexual state—try masturbating lightly in the tub without thinking too much about having an orgasm.
 Just focus on the sensation, and take your time.

 Watch some porn.